thomascampagnolo97/sign_language_ML/README.md

 ![conf_matrix](docs/svc_gaussian500.png "svc_gaussian500")

-As can be seen from the confusion matrix, most of the gestures are predicted correctly, while there are some letters, such as K, R and U which have lower correspondence values with the learned (true) labels .
+As it can be seen from this confusion matrix about the SVC Gaussian kernel, most of the gestures are predicted correctly, while there are some letters, such as K, R and U which have lower correspondence values with the learned (true) labels .
 This phenomenon is due to the fact that the gestures are very similar to each other and therefore the classification model can confuse them.
 The following image demonstrates the similarity:

 ![confronto](docs/confronto.png "confronto")